ilieva1maya/ChristmasTime/README.md

 Welcome to my first student's project in Angular!

 This is a site where Santa's dwarfs can register and start to produce (create) presents.
 The "work in progress" presents are visible in the warehouse (catalog).
-The progress of each presenet is reflected (edit) only by the owner and when the is ready, to be finished (delete).
+The progress of each presenet is reflected (edit) only by the owner.
+When the present "is ready", it can be finished (delete).

 These are the covered functionalities:
 * client – server architecture